 John Gellert has served as our President and Chief Executive Officer and a member of our Board since June 1, 2017 and is also an officer and director of certain Company subsidiaries.
 Prior to the Spin-off, Mr. Gellert was the Co-Chief Operating Officer of SEACOR Holdings since February 23, 2015 and from May 2004 to February 2015, he was the Senior Vice President of SEACOR Holdings.
-In July 2005, Mr. Gellert was appointed President of SEACOR Holdings' Offshore Marine Services segment, a capacity in which he served until the Spin-off.
-Upon joining SEACOR Holdings in June 1992 and until July 2005, Mr. Gellert had various financial, analytical, chartering and marketing roles within SEACOR Holdings.
+In July 2005, Mr. Gellert was appointed President of SEACOR Holdings in June 1992 and until July 2005, Mr. Gellert had various financial, analytical, chartering and marketing roles within SEACOR Holdings.